foonull/HaloMD/README.md

 Due to file size restrictions, this repository does not bundle all the data to run HaloMD from source properly.
 Copy your Maps folder that is inside of your HaloMD.app (in *Contents/Resources/Data/DoNotTouchOrModify*) and paste it into *HaloMD/Data/DoNotTouchOrModify/*

+HaloMD may require a recent version of Xcode to build, but should run on intel Macs back to OS X 10.5

 Visit the [HaloMD website](http://www.halomd.net) for more info.